 Martelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Martelle is a city of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Martelle who work in management occupations (19.82%), healthcare (11.71%), and teaching (10.36%).

-Martelle is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Martelle is a great place for families with children to consider.
+First of all, many other families with children live here, making Martelle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Martelle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Martelle’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small city, Martelle doesn't have a public transportation system that people use for their commute.
+Martelle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Martelle in 2022 was $33,726, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $134,904 for a family of four.
 However, Martelle contains both very wealthy and poor people as well.